 When she got back to the US, she moved to Abilene, TX where she was the photo editor at the newspaper.
 She ended up deciding to leave journalism and eventually headed back overseas to Seoul, South Korea to give teaching a try.
 She lived there for 3.5 years teaching English to mostly 3 and 4-year-olds, then traveled around India and SE Asia for a few months.
 She spent two months in Thailand as a volunteer taking care of baby tigers.

 Ms. Larsen moved to San Jose, CA, where she went back to school and got my multi-subject K-8 teaching credential at San Jose State University.
 She moved overseas again to Kuwait where she taught 2nd grade at the American International School (AIS) of Kuwait.
 AIS is an IB World School so she has been teaching in the PYP for the past three years.
 The opportunity to teach in her hometown at Alturas came up and she couldn’t be more excited to be a part of this school!
 I love teaching students how to find answers to questions and explore their interests.

-She love traveling, learning about other cultures, hiking, animals (she has two cats that are her babies), and chocolate. :)
+She loves traveling, learning about other cultures, hiking, animals (she has two cats that are her babies), and chocolate. :)